IMPACT AWARD

 Award Category Description

 The Impact Award honors FLC Member Laboratories whose technology transfer efforts have made a tangible and lasting impact on the populace or marketplace, ranging from a local to global scale.
-Technology transfer is defined as the transfer of new technology from an originator (i.e., a laboratory) to a secondary user such as an industry partner, a research institution, a different governmental agency, or other private sector entity.
 The award recognizes the powerful impact technology transfer can have, no matter how simple or complex the technology transfer effort.

 Explore past Impact Award winners here.